This post may contain affiliate links. Please read our disclosure policy.

 4.91 from 11 votes

-Tender and juicy on the inside, crispy and flavorful on the outside, these Crispy Baked Chicken Thighs are so delicious!
-They are incredibly easy to make with very little prep, making these crispy baked chicken thighs perfect for a busy night.
+Tender and juicy inside, crispy and flavorful on the outside, these Crispy Baked Chicken Thighs are perfectly seasoned and simple to make!

 Prep Time 10 minutes